 The number of sections in a cart can vary widely, with each section suiting a different purpose.
 Some compartments may be open, while others are closed to provide heated or refrigerated areas.
 Similarly, some units have compartments with shelves or pan/tray slides, while others have a combination of both.
 Some of these compartments can be subdivided to accommodate both.

-Carts with pan/tray slides are designed to fit fairly specific dimensions of various pans and trays in order to maximize the capacity of the unit.
+Meal delivery carts with pan/tray slides are designed to fit fairly specific dimensions of various pans and trays in order to maximize the capacity of the unit.
 If you're more interested in the flexibility to transport more than just trays or pans, you may want to choose a unit that has shelves instead.
 The number of doors will vary depending on the configuration that best suits your needs.

 - Heated units can keep meals hot as long as 30 minutes after the unit is unplugged.
 Some circulate air and others use heated shelving to keep food hot and fresh.
 They typically use humidity to keep foods from drying out.